3. Material Aspects and Boundaries

 G4-18 Process for defining report content

-For the third time in succession, the GRI G4 guidelines serve as the basis for this report.
+For the fourth time in succession, the GRI G4 guidelines serve as the basis for this report.
 Geberit implements the report option “comprehensive” and adheres closely to the GRI guidelines regarding the determination of material aspects and boundaries.
 The starting point is a comprehensive Materiality analysis based on the sustainability topics described in the GRI aspects.

 G4-19 Material aspects

-Material aspects are deemed material if they are significant from the internal perspective of the company and/or the external perspective of stakeholders.
+Material aspects are deemed material if they are significant for Geberit from the internal perspective of the company and/or the external perspective of stakeholders.
 No differentiation was made between internal and external dimensions.
 The aspects were divided into four categories: most material, material, less material and not material or not requiring any action.
 The GRI aspects that Geberit identified as material in the economic, environmental and social dimensions can be seen in a dynamic chart.

 The results of the internally conducted materiality analysis were reviewed and approved by the external stakeholder panel in September 2016, see Panel statement.